- Last OnlineJan 1, 4:32 AM

 ...

-As episodes rolled on, the dialogue dipped into cringe territory now and then, but it felt like part of the charm.
-It was a shonen battle anime disguised as football, and I respected that.
-It had peaks, it had troughs, and by the end of the 24 episodes, I thought, “You know what?
-Worth it.”
+As episodes went by, the dialogue went cringe sometimes, but somehow it felt part of the charm.
+It was a shonen battle anime masquerading as football, and I gave it respect for that.
+It had its peaks, troughs, and by the end of the 24 episodes, I thought to myself, "You know what?
+Worth it."

-Then Season 2 came along.
-Oh my god, what an absolute trainwreck.
-Episode 1 gave us a false sense of security.
-The characters were standing around, receiving their next mission, and because there wasn’t much action required, no one noticed the storm brewing on the horizon.
-The art style looked good, the drawings were solid, and you thought, “Okay, maybe this season will deliver.”
-But looking back, it was the calm before the disaster.
+Then Season 2.
+Oh my god, it was an absolute trainwreck.
+Episode 1 left us with a false sense of security.
+The characters stood around, waiting for their next mission, and because not much action was required, no one was paying attention to the storm brewing in the horizon.
+The art style looked good, the drawings were solid, and you were thinking, "Okay, maybe this season will deliver."
+But in retrospect, it was the calm before the disaster.
 No one realized how much worse it was going to get.

 And then came Episode 2.
-Friends, I’ve seen motion in 1940s Godzilla films that’s smoother than this.
+Friends, I've seen motion in 1940s Godzilla films that's smoother than this.
 BlueLock Season 2 has mastered the ancient art of sliding PNGs across the screen.
-Forget running, kicking, or even blinking—there’s no movement here.
-They throw in motion lines to fool you into thinking something is happening, but it’s not.
-One time, they straight-up used a PowerPoint transition for a scene change.
-I wish I were joking.
-I’ve seen kindergarten kids do better animations with macaroni art.
+Forget running, kicking, or even blinking—there's no movement here.
+They throw in motion lines to fool you into thinking something is happening, but it's not.
+One time, they just flat-out used a PowerPoint transition for a scene change.
+I wish I were kidding.
+I have seen kindergarten kids do better animations with macaroni art.

 By Episode 4, I was done.
-I couldn’t take it anymore.
+I couldn't take it anymore.
 I had read the manga for this arc—the U-20 match!
-It’s one of the best arcs in BlueLock.
-The hype, the stakes, the story—it’s all there.
-But this adaptation?
-It’s an insult to the manga.
-The mouths don’t move because “they’re always running.”
+It is one of the best arcs for BlueLock.
+The hype, the stakes, the story—are all there.
+However, this adaptation?
+The manga is insulted to even be compared with something such as this.
+The mouth isn't moving because "they are always running."
 Guess what?
-They don’t even animate the running.
-They just float characters around like cursed cutouts from a bootleg sticker book.
+They don't even have animated running.
+They only move characters around like doomed cutouts from a bootleg sticker book.

-BlueLock Season 2 is not cutting corners.
-It’s cutting through the entire damn fabric of animation.
-There is nothing good about it.
+BlueLock Season 2 is not taking shortcuts.
+It's cutting through the whole damn fabric of animation.
+There's nothing good about it.
 NOTHING.
-Watching this season felt like they weren’t animating football—they were animating my suffering.
-I’m angry, I’m disappointed, and frankly, I’m sad for the manga.
+Watching this season felt like they weren't animating football—they were animating my suffering.
+I'm angry, I'm disappointed, and frankly, I'm sad for the manga.
 If you love BlueLock, save yourself the agony.
 Stick to the manga.
-Don’t let Season 2 ruin your life.
+Don't let Season 2 ruin your life.

 Reviewer’s Rating: 1